Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 A variant has four components that define it:
 - a **name**:

     This must be unique among the toggle's variants.
-When working with a toggle with variants in a client, you will typically use variant name to find out which variant it is.
+When working with a toggle with variants in a client, you will typically use the variant's name to find out which variant it is.

 - a **weight**: